-By submitting a manuscript, your contact details (name, e-mail, affiliation) that are required for processing of manuscript and for publication will be used in accordance to General Data Protection Regulation.
+By submitting a manuscript, authors agree that their contact details (name, e-mail, affiliation) that are required for processing of manuscript and for publication will be used in accordance with General Data Protection Regulation.

 File type.
-Article files should be provided in Microsoft Word format.
+Article files should be submitted in Microsoft Word (.docx) format.

 Article Length.
 A desirable length is about 6,000 – 8,000 words, including references and appendices.
 Please count 300 words for each figure or table.

 Formatting.
 Font: 12 point, Times New Roman.
 Text: double-spaced, left-justified.
-Page layout: 2,5 cm (one inch) margins on all sides with page numbers in the upper right corner.
+Page layout: 2.5 cm (one inch) margins on all sides with all pages numbered.

 Style guidelines.
-Manuscripts are evaluated not only on the basis scholarly contributions, but also on their clarity and whether they can be read and well understood.
-Therefore articles should be written in a quality English, in interesting, readable manner and have a clear structure.
-Authors must ensure that the manuscript is complete, grammatically correct and without spelling or typographical errors.
+Manuscripts are evaluated not only on the basis of scholarly contributions, but also on their clarity and whether they can be well read and understood.
+Therefore, papers should be written in a quality English and have a clear structure.
+Authors must ensure that the manuscript is complete, uses inclusive language, is free from style, spelling or formatting errors.
 Failing to comply with these requirements might result in desk-rejection of a manuscript.

 Title.
 It should be concise and informative.

 Abstract.
 It presents a condensed text that discloses the essence and value of the study; 150-200 words.

 Keywords.
 Please, provide 4-6 keywords that reflect the main aspects of the article.

 Introduction.
 Please, present the main idea, relevance and adequate background of the study, indicate the research gap that is addressed.
 Detailed literature review or summary of the findings should be avoided.